starptr/RoomieBank/README.md

 ## Features
 - OAuth using NextAuth
 - MongoDB data storage
-- [WIP] Amazon S3 photo bucket
-- Web interface to upload and approve receipts and to see past receipts
+- Web interface to submit and approve reimbursements and to see past submissions

 ## Setup
 1. Create a new MongoDB database and set the appropriate environment variables